sim-ware/csv_searcher/README.md

 -fuzz match against the file for the ones with the highest scoreYUP -and return themYUP

--can we get them to fit the format?
+-can we get them to fit the format?YUP
--can we repeat for the whole file, and return the whole output?
+-can we repeat for the whole file, and return the whole output?YUP

   n
 score,id,name,brand